Line of sight is a must

 We have addressed the subject of the paramount importance of direct line of sight several times already:

-Always build indoor positioning systems with line of sight between mobile and serving stationary beacons
+Always build indoor positioning systems with a line of sight between the mobile and serving stationary beacons.

 Why line of sight is the most important requirement

-Think about the direct line of sight requirement as you would about GPS: if there is no direct visibility from a GPS tracker to the GPS satellites, you will have no tracking, full stop.
+Consider the direct line of sight requirement in the same way you would GPS: if there is no direct visibility from a GPS tracker to the GPS satellites, you will have no tracking, period.

 Very often, the situation is even more complex.
 Suppose you don’t have a direct line of sight between mobile beacons and stationary beacons.
-Still, there is a non-direct line of sight visibility – reflection or echo – for example, due to a strong reflection from a neighboring wall or a corner or a reflecting object, and the length difference between the two paths is not high.
-In that case, it is very difficult or often impossible for the positioning system to detect that there is something wrong, that it is not a direct line of sight, that the resulting measured distances between the stationary and mobile beacons are not correct, and that the resulting coordinates are not right.
+Still, there is a non-direct line of sight visibility – such as reflection or echo – for example, due to a strong reflection from a neighboring wall, a corner, or a reflecting object, and the length difference between the two paths is not significant.
+In such cases, it is often very difficult or impossible for the positioning system to detect an issue, such as a lack of direct line of sight, incorrect measured distances between the stationary and mobile beacons, or inaccurate coordinates.

-The only good solution for the problem is to design the system properly right from the beginning and provide the line of sight between the mobile beacons and serve them stationary beacons.
-Then, there is no need to fight the problem with complex and unguaranteed solutions because you won’t have the problem at all.
+The only reasonable solution for the problem is to design the system properly right from the beginning and provide the line of sight between the mobile beacons and serving them stationary beacons.
+Then, there is no need to fight the problem with complex and unguaranteed solutions because you won’t have the issue at all.

 One more time about the underlying physics and technologies

-Precise positioning systems are using time of flight and multilateration approach:
+Precise positioning systems use time of flight and a multilateration approach:

-• UWB – time of flight of radio waves (3-10GHz).
-Time synchronization over radio or Ethernet or no need for synchronization
+- UWB – time of flight of radio waves (3-10GHz).
+Time synchronization over radio, Ethernet, or no need for synchronization

 RSSI-based systems

-Other technologies that rely on radio signal strength (RSSI) – BLE, WiFi, ZigBee, LoRa – are imprecise by definition because the RSSI changes so drastically due to multi-path indoor that only by employing very sophisticated algorithms is it possible to define the location somehow.
-But, still, the underlying physical principle – measuring RSSI and thus calculating the distance – results in much poorer performance than the time-of-flight-based systems that do not depend on the strength of the signal because the latter can fluctuate too much.
+Other technologies that rely on radio signal strength (RSSI), such as BLE, WiFi, ZigBee, and LoRa, are imprecise by definition because RSSI changes drastically due to multi-path effects in indoor environments.
+Only by employing very sophisticated algorithms is it possible to define the location somewhat.
+However, the underlying physical principle – measuring RSSI and thus calculating the distance – still results in much poorer performance than time-of-flight-based systems, which do not depend on the signal strength because it can fluctuate too much.

 Triangulation-based systems

 Triangulation – a localization method based on the intersection of three lines.
-It requires precise knowledge of angles and doesn’t require knowledge of distances.
+It requires precise knowledge of angles, but not knowledge of distances.
 Of course, the coordinates of points from where the lines are taken must be known.

 In today’s practice, typically, these systems are scanning laser-based systems.

-To some extent, optical systems that calculate mobile objects’ position based on cameras with a base between each other are also triangulation systems.
+To some extent, optical systems that calculate the position of mobile objects based on cameras with a base between them are also triangulation systems.
 By the way, our binocular sight – our eyes – is a typical biangulation system.

-Triangulation systems can be relatively precise, particularly based on laser and with a proper base between the reflecting markers.
-However, their accuracy of positioning depends on the distance.
-However, typically, it is less so for trilateration-based systems.
+Triangulation systems can be relatively precise, particularly when based on laser technology, and with a proper base between the reflecting markers.
+However, the accuracy of their positioning depends on the distance.
+However, this is typically less so for trilateration-based systems.
 To simplify, triangulation systems measure position very well in the vicinity and with a favorable base between cameras or between reflecting markers.
-They become notably less precise on a distance.
+They become notably less precise at a distance.

-The explanation for triangulation-based systems’ relatively lower accuracy compared with trilateration-based systems is very simple: We can measure angles with less accuracy than we can measure time.
+The explanation for the relatively lower accuracy of triangulation-based systems compared to trilateration-based systems is straightforward: we can measure angles with less precision than we can measure time.

-• Angular beam width impacts how many cameras will be required to cover the same area.
-Lower angular beam, i.e., higher zoom – better angular resolution, but more cameras will be required to cover the same area, and even worse – the complexity of matching the data between the cameras will be much higher.
-As a result – higher cost
+- Angular beam width affects the number of cameras required to cover the same area.
+Lower angular beam, i.e., higher zoom – better angular resolution, but more cameras will be needed to cover the same area, and even worse, the complexity of matching the data between the cameras will be much higher.
+As a result, higher cost

 But why is direct line of sight a must?